agourlay/lazy-tail/Readme.md

 ## Todos

-- Websocket support when available in Akka-http.
+- retrieve/specify a log pattern for the display format of the log.
-- retrieve/specify a log pattern for the display field of the log.
+- statistics about errors (frequency by type, rate 1-5-15...)